hraberg/deuce/README.md

     make run

-Emacs 24.2 is a submodule which will be cloned out and built the first time, this can take some time.
+Emacs 24.2 is a submodule which will be cloned and built the first time, this can take some time.

 To develop: